agude/agude.github.io/_drafts/2023-10-15-large_language_models_for_data_cleaning.md

 ### Answers

-For simplicity I sent the model batches of 100-200 strings sorted alphabetically.
+For simplicity, I sent the model batches of 100-200 strings sorted alphabetically.
 If I had API access, I would have sent one string each time with a set of custom examples pulled from a currated set (a form of [retrieval-augmented generation][rag]).